Pineapple-Soup/autochemlab/README.md

 ## Description

 AutoChemLab is designed to streamline the process of filling out reagent tables for organic chemistry labs at the University of California, Riverside.
-It supports both CLI interactions and PDF autofilling, making it easier for students and researchers to manage their lab documentation.
+It supports both CLI interactions and PDF autofilling, making it easier for students to manage their lab assignments.

 ## Features